|Product Type||Shipped Product|

 Our thoughts on what the competition has to offer.

 Many rotating assemblies we see on the market are not using the most suitable parts.
 We hope you can value the fact that we have put together an above average assembly.
 The failure rate with the parts used in our assembly is near non-existent.
+These are the same parts we use in our engine program.
 It was through trial and error in years past that taught us where to draw the line with low cost parts.
 We are out-priced by many others selling assemblies that include parts that have high failure rates.
 Many of these parts also pose a great problem with assembly due to the fact they require additional machining and can end up costing you a great deal more money and time.
 If you're going to have a machine shop build your engine, we strongly advise you get an opinion from them on the parts you're going to be bringing to them.
-Rest assured they will find no problem with the quality of our parts.
+Rest assured they will find no problem with the combination and quality of our parts.
 We have also seen sellers offering parts that are not compatible with what most people are building.
-We have seen several sellers offering no-name brand rods with an assembly.
-These type of rods also have no-name bolts in them.
-It is our strong advise to avoid assemblies with these grade of rods.
-The low grade dampers and flexplates are also another problem.
+The low grade dampers and flexplates are often a problem.
 Another area of concern would be balancing.
 Not sure how much attention these sellers are giving the assembly in this area.
-We spend up to two hours balancing an assembly, and using the very best up to date balancing equipment on the market.
-If the assembly is not balanced properly, it will hammer the bearings out of the engine, not to mention there is nothing worse than an engine that lacks a smooth feel and sound when under load.
+We spend up to two hours balancing an assembly, and using the very best up to date CWT balancing equipment on the market.
+If the assembly is not balanced properly, it will cost you horse power, and it can damage the bearings in the engine, not to mention there is nothing worse than an engine that lacks a smooth feel and sound when ran in the upper rpm range.

 Clevite Bearings: We find the Clevite bearings to be a somewhat better product overall.
 Clevite is what we now use in all of our engines.
 This is not to say that King bearings are faulty in any way, but under certain conditions, we have seen fewer problems develop with Clevite bearings during break-in.
 We have sold King bearings for many years and do not hear of problems from our customers, but our experience on the dyno has shown the Clevite bearings have a better surface appearance upon tear-down after many dyno passes.